Technical explanation

 • Unified objectives: the same machinery supports posterior and predictive MI.

-• Drop-in scorer: raw data + candidate batch in, information-gain score out.
+• Single scorer: raw data + candidate batch in, information-gain score out.

 MI Algorithms